toorisrael/cs2-cvarlist/cvarlist.md

 cl_eye_occlusion_debug | cl, cheat | Default: false<br>
 cl_fixedcrosshairgap | cl, a, per_user | Default: 3<br>For crosshair style 1: How big to make the gap between the pips in the fixed crosshair cl_flushentitypacket | cheat | Default: 0<br>For debugging.
-Force the engine to flush an entity packet. cl_fullupdate | cheat | Force uncompressed update cl_glow_brightness | cl, cheat | Default: 1<br>Brightness of player halos
-cl_glow_item_far_b | cl, release | Default: 1<br>
+Force the engine to flush an entity packet. cl_frametime_summary_report_detailed | cl, release | Default: true<br>When a perf report is dumped at the end of the session, should it be detailed? cl_fullupdate | cheat | Force uncompressed update cl_glow_brightness | cl, cheat | Default: 1<br>Brightness of player halos cl_glow_item_far_b | cl, release | Default: 1<br>
 cl_glow_item_far_g | cl, release | Default: 0.4<br>
 cl_glow_item_far_r | cl, release | Default: 0.3<br>
 cl_graphics_driver_warning_dont_show_again | cl, a, release | Default: false<br>
+cl_grenadecrosshair_decoy | cl, a, per_user | Default: true<br>Is the grenade crosshair enabled
+cl_grenadecrosshair_explosive | cl, a, per_user | Default: true<br>Is the grenade crosshair enabled
+cl_grenadecrosshair_fire | cl, a, per_user | Default: true<br>Is the grenade crosshair enabled
+cl_grenadecrosshair_flash | cl, a, per_user | Default: true<br>Is the grenade crosshair enabled
+cl_grenadecrosshair_keepusercrosshair | cl, a, per_user | Default: true<br>Keep the user's crosshair when the grenade crosshair is enabled cl_grenadecrosshair_smoke | cl, a, per_user | Default: true<br>Is the grenade crosshair enabled
-cl_hide_avatar_images | cl, a | Default: 0<br>Hide avatar images for other players. <br>	0 - Off.<br>	1 - Block All<br>	2 - Block all but friends
-cl_http_log_enable | cl, norecord, release, clientcmd_can_execute | Default: false<br>Allows sending HTTP log from client main menu.
-cl_hud_color | cl, a, release | Default: 0<br>0 = team color, 1 =  white, 2 = bright white, 3 = light blue, 4 = blue, 5 = purple, 6 = red, 7 = orange, 8 = yellow, 9 = green, 10 = aqua, 11 = pink, 12 = teammate color.
+cl_grenadecrosshairdelay_decoy | cl, a, per_user | Default: 2<br>How long should the pin be pulled for before showing the grenade crosshair cl_grenadecrosshairdelay_explosive | cl, a, per_user | Default: 2<br>How long should the pin be pulled for before showing the grenade crosshair cl_grenadecrosshairdelay_fire | cl, a, per_user | Default: 2<br>How long should the pin be pulled for before showing the grenade crosshair cl_grenadecrosshairdelay_flash | cl, a, per_user | Default: 2<br>How long should the pin be pulled for before showing the grenade crosshair cl_grenadecrosshairdelay_smoke | cl, a, per_user | Default: 2<br>How long should the pin be pulled for before showing the grenade crosshair cl_hide_avatar_images | cl, a | Default: 0<br>Hide avatar images for other players. <br>	0 - Off.<br>	1 - Block All<br>	2 - Block all but friends cl_http_log_enable | cl, norecord, release, clientcmd_can_execute | Default: false<br>Allows sending HTTP log from client main menu. cl_hud_color | cl, a, release | Default: 0<br>0 = team color, 1 =  white, 2 = bright white, 3 = light blue, 4 = blue, 5 = purple, 6 = red, 7 = orange, 8 = yellow, 9 = green, 10 = aqua, 11 = pink, 12 = teammate color.